vvoznesensky/tmfalloc/README.md

    file.
  * Every concrete storage has user-defined Root generic structure instance to store all the domain-specific collections.
- * Storage file is `flock`-protected during access.
+ * Storage file is `flock`-protected, so simultaneous processes access is possible.

 ## Caveats on current limitations
  * Implements the simpliest possible bump (stack) allocator to prove the concept